drpetersonfernandes/SimpleLauncher/home.md

 * Disk Size of all Games

 ## How the Frontend Works:
 - **Configuration:** The program first looks for a file named "system.xml" in its folder, which contains all the settings for the system and emulators.
 - **Game Selection:** When you select a system, the application opens the system directory and lists the emulators configured for that specific system.
 It then displays a grid of games located in the system folder.
 Each cell in the grid is clickable, and the application will launch the selected emulator with the chosen game.
-- **Game Info:** Each grid cell displays a game cover, its name, a link to a Video about the game, and a link to an Info Page about the game.
+- **Game Info:** Each grid cell displays a game cover, its name, a link to a video about the game, and a link to an info page about the game.
 - **Game Covers:** The cover images should have the same filename as the game.
 They are loaded from a folder inside the 'images' folder, which should have the same name as the system.
 The images must be in PNG, JPG, or JPEG format.
 If a cover is missing, a default image is used.

 ## Explaining "system.xml":
 This file contains information about various systems and their settings.
 You can add as many systems and emulators as you desire.
 - **SystemName**: The name of the system.
 - **SystemFolder**: The folder where the ROMs or games are housed.
-- **SystemImageFolder**: The folder containing the cover images correlated with the System.
+- **SystemImageFolder**: The folder containing the cover images related to the System.
 This is optional.
 If you leave it empty or null, the application will load the images from a folder within the "images" folder, which should share the same name as the system.
 - **SystemIsMAME**: This indicates to the program whether the system is based on MAME.
 If true, the application will load the ROM descriptions in conjunction with the ROM filenames.
 - **FormatToSearch**: A list of file extensions to be loaded from the SystemFolder.
 You can include as many as you want.
 - **ExtractFileBeforeLaunch**: This should be true or false.
 If true, the launcher will extract the ZIP or 7Z file into a temporary folder before loading the extracted file.